dunglas/react-esi/examples/next/README.md

-# Custom server example with TypeScript, Next and Nodemon
+# Custom server example with TypeScript, Next, Nodemon, Varnish, and react-esi

-The example shows how you can use [TypeScript](https://typescriptlang.com) on both the server and the client while using [Nodemon](https://nodemon.io/) to live reload the server code without affecting the [Next.js](https://nextjs.org/) universal code.
+This example showcases how you can use [TypeScript](https://typescriptlang.com) on both the server and client side.
+It leverages [Nodemon](https://nodemon.io/) for live server code reloading without affecting the [Next.js](https://nextjs.org/) universal code.
+The integration of [Varnish](https://varnish-cache.org/intro/) server and the `react-esi` library provides robust caching capabilities using `esi:include` tags.

 Server entry point is `server.ts` in development and `dist/server.js` in production.